educarvallho/educarvallho/README.md

 About me:
 - 🔥 Data Science and Software Engineering Student from Brazil
 - 🌱 I'm participating in a Bootcamp at [@Ada-Tech-Br](https://github.com/Ada-Tech-Br)
-- 💹 Passionate about the Financial Market, especially Forex
 - ⛏️ I worked with Mine Planning for 12 years
+- 💹 Passionate about the Financial Market